mga-97/r1-object-retrieval/modules/goAndFindIt/README.md

 - `<object> <where>`
 - `<object>`
 - `stop`
+- `resume`
-- `reset`: stops search and reset locations status
+- `reset`: stops search, resets what and where and reset locations status